 The battery which holds the system settings memory (CMOS RAM) on your motherboard should not require replacement for at least five years, and probably much longer.
-In picture 2.2, it is located towards the lower edge of the motherboard.
+The battery is located near the bottom of the motherboard as shown in the pictures in "2.1 Intel 845 Chipset Family Motherboard".
 Incorrect computer time and/or loss of time may indicate a weak motherboard battery.
 Please replace your battery only with the same type, or a similar type recommended by the battery manufacturer.
 If the battery is replaced incorrectly, there is a risk of a short circuit or explosion.
 Used batteries should be disposed of in accordance with the manufacturer's instructions and local environmental regulations.

-Electric Screwdrivers
+• Electric Screwdrivers